panpf/sketch/docs/result_cache.md

 }.build()
 ```

-## 配置请求
+## Cache Policy

-The default configuration of the result cache is [CachePolicy].ENABLED.
-You can control result
+The result caching policy is used to control how to use the result caching.
+The default
-caching through the resultCachePolicy
+configuration is [CachePolicy].ENABLED, which you can configure via the resultCachePolicy attribute
-attribute of [ImageRequest] or [ImageOptions], as follows:
+of [ImageRequest] or [ImageOptions]:

 ```kotlin
 ImageRequest(context, "https://example.com/image.jpg") {